nerc-project/nerc-docs/docs/openstack/persistent-storage/attach-the-volume-to-an-instance.md

 ### Using the openstack client

-Once the status is "available", it can be attached to a virtual machine.
-The following command attaches the volume "my-volume" to the virtual machine "test-vm":
+When the status is 'available', the volume can be attached to a virtual machine using the following openstack client command syntax:

+    openstack server add volume <INSTANCE_NAME_OR_ID> <VOLUME_NAME_OR_ID>

+For example:

     openstack server add volume test-vm my-volume
     +-----------------------+--------------------------------------+